jugal-chauhan04/DataFlowIQ/contracted_mrr/stakeholder_alignment.md

 > CFO, SRC Analytics
 >

+### Metric Realignemnt

+After finalizing the definition with the CFO, I revisited how SRC Analytics actually captures data in the warehouse.
+During that review, I realized that the synthetic data generation function only records subscriptions after their first invoice is generated, meaning we don’t have visibility into contracts that have been signed but haven’t started billing yet.

+Because of this, the metric I initially labeled as Contracted MRR doesn’t fully align with our data reality.
+To maintain clarity and accuracy, I have to follow up with the CFO to realign the terminology.
+What we’re truly measuring is Committed MRR - a recurring revenue from active, billing subscriptions and not future contracted deals that haven’t yet gone live.

+This clarification demonstrates how definitions evolve as analysts better understand the systems behind their metrics, ensuring that business logic and data logic stay perfectly in sync.

+> Subject: MRR Definition Update — Contracted vs. Committed
+>
+> Hi [CFO’s Name],
+>
+> After reviewing how our data is captured in the warehouse, I realized our pipeline only records subscriptions once billing begins.
+Since we don’t capture pre-billing contracts, the metric we’ve been calling Contracted MRR more accurately reflects active, billing subscriptions.
+>
+> To stay consistent with what our data represents, I recommend renaming it to Committed MRR.
+The calculation logic remains the same, it still measures predictable recurring revenue but the new name aligns better with our system’s scope.
+>
+> If we later include pre-billing data from Sales Ops or a CRM, we can reintroduce Contracted MRR as a distinct forward-looking metric.
+I’ll update the metric glossary to reflect this clarification.
+>
+> Best,
+> Jugal Chauhan
+> Data Analyst, SRC Analytics

 ### The Analyst's Next Step

 Following this confirmation, the analyst’s task is to formalize the agreement into a data dictionary effectively, a contract that the entire organization can reference.
 The document should capture: